 - Orders — every paid order, with fulfilment and tracking

-- Settings — which countries you ship to and your shipping rates
+- Settings — your store currency, tax handling, the countries you ship to, and your shipping rates

 Adding a Product